• Recipe Index

 Store: Keep any stuffing leftovers in an airtight container in the refrigerator for up to four days.

 Freeze: Stuffing freezes great!
-Keep cooled leftovers in a freezer-friendly container in the freezer.
+Keep cooled leftovers in a freezer-friendly container.
 Use within two months and defrost before heating.

 How Far In Advance Can I Make Stuffing?